ioBroker/ioBroker.docs/docs/en/basics/repositories.md

 There are two repositories available in ioBroker:

-- **stable**: In this repository, the adapters are available in the version that has already been tested and can therefore be used on a production system
+- **stable**: In this repository, the adapters are available in the version that has already been tested and can therefore be used on a productive system
 - **beta**: The adapter versions are available in this repository, which are currently in the test phase (!) and may still contain several errors.
 The beta repository used to be called latest, since the purpose of the name was not really clear, it was renamed from latest to beta.

 ?> Basically, the stable repository should ***ALWAYS*** be used for a productive installation of ioBroker.
 The beta repository contains versions that still contain errors and may affect the entire system.

 ## Repository selection
-Open the basic settings in the system settings using the open-end wrench:
+Open the basic settings in the system settings via the wrench:

 ![](../../de/basics/media/Repository_IconBasicSettings.png)

-The desired repository can be selected in the Repositories tab:

 ![](../../de/basics/media/Repository_BasicsSettingsDefaultPath.png)

+(1) In the Repositories tab, the desired repository can be selected by activating the corresponding checkbox in the "Active" column.

+(2) The button resets the paths to the standard repositories stable and beta to the standard paths.
+Attention: This button also deletes the manually added repositories

+(3) The checkbox in the "Stable" column is automatically activated if the repository was recognized as a "stable" repository after the first import

 The default paths of the stable and beta repositories are: